patriciosanchezh/shop/README.md

-* Recall rename the directory shop to src.
+* Recall to rename the directory shop to src.

-*In order to run the tests for users
+* In order to run the tests for users:

 ```
     (venv) flask-rest-api/src $ nosetests api/tests/test_users.py
 ```

 It will run 17 tests, with different configurations, simulating all the functions, with authorization or not.
 See src/api/test/test_users.py to get more details.

-*For the test for customers

-In order to run the test for customers
+In order to run the test for customers:

 ```
     (venv) flask-rest-api/src $ nosetests api/tests/test_customers.py